zypreaxa/Network/README.md

 ### Router
 Configuration saved outside of router.
-After every bootup configuration txt file should be copied and pasted in configure-terminal mode.
+After every bootup, the configuration txt file should be copied and pasted in configure-terminal mode. <br>
-After this initial configuration, both GigabitEthernet0/0 and GigabitEthernet0/1 should be set to no shutdown.
+After this initial configuration, both GigabitEthernet0/0 and GigabitEthernet0/1 should be set to no shutdown.<br>

 Ports:
 - GigabitEthernet0/0 - 192.168.8.8/24, ip nat outside